FAQs - Anti-dumping on solar panels in India

 Q) What is the timeline for imposition of solar anti-dumping duties in India?

 A) The investigation was initiated on 21 July 2017.
 Last date for affected parties to submit their response is 40 days from the beginning of the investigation, i.e., 30th August 2017.
-DGAD has the power to recommend provisional duties 60 days from the initiation of the investigation, i.e., around 18th September 2017.
-The Ministry of Finance can then notify the provisional duty in a short period of time.
-Provisional duty is usually imposed in extraordinary cases.
-If provisional duties are not imposed, the investigation will continue for another 10 months, i.e., until 21st July 2018.
+The investigation will continue for another 10 months, i.e., until 21st July 2018.
 At that time, DGAD can recommend anti-dumping duties and the Ministry of Finance can notify it.

 Q) Who will benefit from anti-dumping duties?

 A) India's current account deficit against China will improve.
 The biggest beneficiary will be companies that manufacture both cells and modules or just cells within India.
-This includes companies such as Adani Solar, Indo Solar, Websol, Jupiter Solar, etc. Only module manufacturers (who do not manufacture cells) will not benefit.
-This includes companies such as Vikram Solar, Waaree and Alpex Solar.
-Some international module suppliers such as REC solar (Singapore), S-Energy (South Korea) and LG Solar (South Korea) will not be impacted by anti-dumping duties and are likely to benefit.
+This includes companies such as Adani Solar, Indo Solar, Websol, Jupiter Solar, etc. Module manufacturers, who do not manufacture cells, such as Vikram Solar, Waaree and Alpex Solar, will not benefit.
+Chinese companies such as GCL Poly and Trina solar have manufacturing facilities in Vietnam and Thailand and these facilities will not be impacted by the current anti-dummping investigation.
+Some international module suppliers such as REC solar (Singapore), S-Energy (South Korea) and LG Solar (South Korea) will also not be impacted by anti-dumping duties and are likely to benefit.